 source section to load data from Parquet:

 source: type: parquet path: s3a:///acme-data-lake/stocks-parquet credentials: accessKey: secretKey:

 If you’re running on an EC2 machine with an instance profile that has permissions to access the S3 bucket and objects, you can skip the

 credentials section entirely.
 Otherwise, supply an access key and secret key directly.
 (Assuming is currently not supported.)

 The rest of the configuration file stays the same!
-We’re still writing to Scylla, just from a different source.
+We’re still writing to ScyllaDB, just from a different source.
 With that configuration in place, we can execute the Migrator using spark-submit as before.
 Keep in mind that all of the columns in the Parquet file need to be present on the target table.